 Explore and develop an idea using any and/or all of the various electronic media we have explored.
 Create a piece that is meaningful to you and communicates your concept to us (audience).
 To further discuss contemporary digital/electronic artists and investigate an inspirational source.
-To demonstrate an excellent working knowledge of Photoshop, iMovie and/or Final Cut Pro, sound editing software, and other electronic sources.
+To demonstrate an excellent working knowledge of Photoshop, Final Cut Pro, sound editing software, and other electronic sources.
 Discuss appropriated imagery.

 Create a series of images, installation, sound, video, OR time-based piece concerning a theme that is central to you and important in your life.
 Consider incorporating aspects of electronic art that you have not yet explored.
+All time-based work has a MAXIMUM of 10 minutes.
+Do not narrate.
+You must be able to classify the piece as experimental - not documentary, or narrative based (no script), or a public service announcement, etc....
+No "commercial" work.

-Series of Images/2-D printouts:

-• At least 10 and at least 8" x 10" in size (or consider a montage/collage of imagery) using Photoshop/Gimp/others as a tool.
+- Series of Images/2-D printouts: At least 10 and at least 8" x 10" in size (or consider a montage/collage of imagery) using Photoshop/Gimp/others as a tool. - Sound: At least 4 minutes and must be accompanied by an object(s) using Audacity/Garage Band/Logic as a tool. - Video: At least 4 minutes must include opening and closing credits. - Installation: Include all of the above.

-• Sound:

-• At least 4 minutes and must be accompanied by an object(s) using Audacity/Garage Band/Logic as a tool.

-Video:

-At least 4 minutes - must include opening and closing credits.

-• Installation:

-• Include all of the above.
 Time on sound and/or video can be significantly shorter in length if you are doing a multi-media installation.

-All must be submitted in a "Final" folder under your name for this class on the network!

-Dates Schedule Projects

-Week 1 Introductions Review Syllabus Review UNM Learn Lecture- Network, Flash Drives Equipment Overview Supplies Overview FILM

-Week 2 Lecture Demo: Photoshop, Levels Curves, Basic Paint tools, basic selecting, basic layers, basic manipulation, printing, opening/saving files, classroom network

-Week 3 LectureWork time

-Week 4 Project 1 Critique Project 1 Due

-Week 5 LectureDemo: audio editing toolsWork time

-Week 6 Lecture Work time

-Week 7 Project 2 Critique Project 2 Due

-Week 8 Lecture Demo: Video capture, cameras, tape, SD card, input, output, audio, video editing software Work time FALL BREAK

-Week 9 LectureVideo Editing ReviewWork time

-Week 10 Work time FILM
+Dates Schedule Projects Week 1 Introductions Review Syllabus Review UNM Learn Lecture- Network, Flash/External Drives Equipment Overview Supplies Overview FILM Week 2 Lecture Demo: Photoshop, Levels Curves, Basic Paint tools, basic selecting, basic layers, basic manipulation, printing, opening/saving files, classroom network Week 3 LectureWork time Week 4 Project 1 Critique Project 1 Due Interactive Photograph Week 5 LectureDemo: audio editing toolsWork time Week 6 LectureWork time Week 7 Project 2 Critique Project 2 Due Sound Project Week 8 Lecture Demo: Video capture, cameras, tape, SD card, input, output, audio, video editing software Work time FALL BREAK Week 9 LectureVideo Editing ReviewWork time Week 10 • Work time • FILM

-Week 11 Project 3 critique Project 3 Due

-Week 12 Lecture - AppropriationIndividual MeetingsWork time

-Week 13 LectureIndividual MeetingsWork time

-Week 14 Work time THANKSGIVING BREAK

-Week 15 Work time

-Week 16 Final Project critique Final Project 5 Due: Self-Directed Project
+Week 11 Project 3 critique Project 3 Due Video Project Week 12 Lecture - AppropriationIndividual MeetingsWork time Week 13 LectureIndividual MeetingsWork time Week 14 Work time THANKSGIVING BREAK Week 15 Work time Week 16 Final Project critique Final Project 4 Due Self-Directed Project